alexandrebouchard/coda-discrete-utils/README.md

 # Coda Discrete Utils

 Utility to plot a PMF and CDF from the output of JAGS/BUGS (i.e. coda files).
+Note that the 'Discrete' part of the name is from historical reasons: many of the utilily functions in this package are actually applicable to continuous random variables as well.

 Installation